Skip to Main Content

 Getting Copies of Instruments that are Published in Journal Articles

-If your test was published in a journal article, there are several options for finding it:
+If your test was published in a journal article:

 1. Try Citation Linker to see if Penn State has an online copy.
-Carefully type in the article title, journal title, and other information.
+Type in the article title, journal title, and other information.

 2. If that doesn't work:

 • Try the E-Journal list to see if Penn State subscribes to an online version of the journal.
-Carefully type in the name of the whole entire journal (such as the "Journal of Clinical Psychology").
+Type in the name of the source (whole) journal, such as the "Journal of Clinical Psychology."

 • Try Google Scholar.

-• Use iLLiad (Interlibrary Loan) to request journals articles that are not available online.
+• Use iLLiad (Interlibrary Loan) to request journals article that are not available online.

 Getting Copies of Instruments that are Published in Books

-If your test was published in a book, there are several options for finding it:
+If your test was published in a book:

 1. Try to find a free preview of the book in Google Book Search.